-272 USRCOLL
+254 USRCOLL

-- 1. IMPORTANT!
-The results of a USRCOLL collision estimator are always given as differential distributions of fluence (or tracklength, if the detector region volume is not specified) in energy, in units of cm-2 GeV-1 (or cm GeV-1) per incident primary unit weight.
-Thus, for example, when requesting a fluence energy spectrum, to obtain integral binned results (fluence in cm-2 or tracklength in cm per energy bin per primary) one must multiply the value of each energy bin by the width of the bin (even for logarithmic binning).
-This is done automatically by the dedicated post-processing utility program USTSUW (see Note 6). - 2.
-If the generalised particle is 208.0 (ENERGY) or 211.0 (EM-ENRGY), the quantity scored is differential energy fluence (or tracklength, if the detector region volume is not specified), expressed in GeV per cm (or cm GeV) per energy unit per primary.
-That can sometimes lead to confusion since GeV cm-2 GeV-1 = cm-2, where energy does not appear.
-Note that integrating over energy one gets GeV/cm. - 3.
+- 1. IMPORTANT! the results of a USRCOLL collision estimator are always given as differential distributions of fluence in energy, in units of cm-2 GeV-1 per incident primary unit weight.
+Thus, for example, when requesting a fluence energy spectrum, to obtain integral binned results (fluence in cm-2 per energy bin per primary) one must multiply the value of each energy bin by the width of the bin (even for logarithmic binning). - 2.
+If the generalised particle is 208.0 (ENERGY) or 211.0 (EM-ENRGY), the quantity scored is differential energy fluence, expressed in GeV per cm2 per energy unit per primary.
+That can sometimes lead to confusion since $\text{GeV cm}^{-2} \, \text{GeV}^{-1} = \text{cm}^{-2}$, where energy does not appear.
+Note that integrating over energy one gets GeV/cm^2 . - 3.
 The maximum number of collision + track-length detectors (see option USRTRACK, p.
-276) that the user can define is 2500. - 4.
-The logical output unit for the estimator results (WHAT(3) of the first USRCOLL card) can be any one of the following: - the standard output unit 11: estimator results will be written on the same file as the standard Fluka output. - a pre-connected unit (via a symbolic link on most UNIX systems, ASSIGN under VMS, or equivalent commands on other systems) - a file opened with the Fluka command $\mathsf{OPEN}$ - a file opened with a Fortran OPEN statement in a user-written initialisation routine such as USRINI, USRGLO or SOURCE (see 13.2.27, 13.2.26, 13.2.19) - a dynamically opened file, with a default name assigned by the Fortran compiler (typically fort.xx or ftn.xx, with xx equal to the chosen logical output unit number).
+258) that the user can define is 400.
+This value can be changed by modifying the parameter MXUSTC in member USRTRC of the flukaadd library or directory and then re-compiling and linking Fluka. - 4.
+The logical output unit for the estimator results (WHAT(3) of the first USRCOLL card) can be any one of the following: - the standard output unit 11: estimator results will be written on the same file as the standard Fluka output. - a pre-connected unit (via a symbolic link on most UNIX systems, ASSIGN under VMS, or equivalent commands on other systems) - a file opened with the FLUKA command OPEN - a file opened with a Fortran OPEN statement in a user-written initialisation routine such as USRINI, USRGLO or SOURCE (see 13.2.27, 13.2.26, 13.2.19) - a dynamically opened file, with a default name assigned by the Fortran compiler (typically fort.xx or ftn.xx, with xx equal to the chosen logical output unit number).